Darryl S. Inaba: More recent work

 In the 1980s, Inaba set up the Asian American Recovery Services and, with the Reverend Cecil Williams, he helped set up the Facts on Crack program for Glide African American Extended Family Services.

 After leaving the Haight Ashbury Free Clinics, Inaba became the Clinical Director of Genesis Recovery Center in Central Point, Oregon, from 2005 till 2008.
-He is now the Director of Clinical and Behavioral health Services at the Addiction Recovery Center in Medford, Oregon.
+He is now, 2009-present, the Director of Clinical and Behavioral Health Services at the Addiction Recovery Center in Medford, Oregon.

 Inaba is currently the Director of Education and Research at CNS Productions, Inc., and has been the scientific advisor and writer of over 50 educational videos produced by CNS Productions.

 Filmography

-Dr. Inaba was a co-writer and educational consultant on the following films:
+Inaba was a co-writer and educational consultant on the following films: